phpro/soap-client/docs/code-generation/assemblers.md

 Possible contexts:

 - `ClassMapContext`: Triggered during the `generate:classmap` command.
--` TypeContext`: Triggered during the `generate:types` command for every type in the SOAP scheme.
+- `TypeContext`: Triggered during the `generate:types` command for every type in the SOAP scheme.
 - `PropertyContext`: Triggered during the `generate:types` command for every property in a SOAP type.